Flotomate/product_docs/source/asset-management/asset-discovery/discovery-probe.rst

 Creating a Discovery Probe
 ==========================

-1. Log into the Flotomate Dashboard.
+1. Log into the Motadata Dashboard.

 2. Go to **Asset** (A Navigation Tab) >> **Discovery Probe**.